bikallem/http/README.md

 - Maintain Minimal dependencies (?)

 # Limitations
 - linux-x86 only (due to OCaml 5.0 being x86 only)
+- Use unix blocking IO for now (will be replaced by [eio](https://github.com/ocaml-multicore/eio) in the future)

 # Non Goals
 - Compatibility with lwt/async